StuartMesham/gector_experiment_public/README.md

 For reference, we have included the `long-requirements.txt` file which has the versions of all python packages installed on our server when running our experiments.

 ## Export PYTHONPATH
-Do this at the start of each terminal session
+Do this at the start of each terminal session:
 ```bash
 export PYTHONPATH="${PYTHONPATH}:`pwd`"
 ```

-## Data downloading and initial splitting
+## File downloading and dataset splitting

+The script below downloads the `data/verb-form-vocab.txt` and `frequency_dictionary_en_82_765.txt` files which are **required for both training and inference**.
+It also downloads the datasets used to train and evaluate the model.

 Note that the datasets used are not all publicly available without requesting permission from the owners first.
 In `bash_scripts/download_and_combine_data.sh` the command for downloading NUCLE has been removed.
 Please request the dataset from the owners and add your own download command to the script.